Boundary Flat Bands with Topological Spin Textures Protected by Sub-chiral Symmetry: Discussions and conclusions

-{\it Discussions and conclusions.---} The generic theory and the two exemplary models above reveal that the sub-chiral symmetry is another generic symmetry principle to realize boundary flat bands.
+The generic theory and the two exemplary models above reveal that the sub-chiral symmetry is another generic symmetry principle to realize boundary flat bands.
 As boundary flat bands protected by sub-chiral symmetry, unlike those protected by chiral symmetry, can carry topological spin textures and quantized Berry phases, they provide a more appealing basis to explore exotic phases driven by interaction or disorder effects.
-About the experimental implementation of such boundary flat bands, we have exemplified that they can naturally appear in some topological quantum materials.
-Of course, they can also be easily implemented in artificial systems with even higher flexibility~\cite{Ma2019,Ozawa2019review,Lee2018,Wu2022circuit,Wang2023hopf}.
+About the experimental implementation of such boundary flat bands, we have exemplified that they can appear in some topological quantum materials, {\zb like 3D nodal-line semimetals}. {\zb Unconventional superconductors with appropriate pairings can also support such topological boundary flat bands~\cite{Sigrist1991}} (see more discussions in Appendix \ref{Appendixc}).
+Of course, they can also be easily implemented in artificial systems with even higher flexibility~\cite{Ma2019,Ozawa2019review,Lee2018,Wu2022circuit,Wang2023hopf}. {\zb In a follow-up work, we have implemented the 2D Hamiltonian in a circuit system and observed the predicted boundary flat bands and concomitant topological spin textures as a proof of principle\cite{Biao2024}.}

 In conclusion, we introduce the sub-chiral symmetry and reveal a class of boundary flat bands with fascinating properties.
 Our study enriches the types of flat bands and hence opens a direction for the study of flat-band-related physics.